arnicas/interactive-vis-course/Week11/README.md

 ### Choropleths

 Choropleths are thematic maps colored according to a data values associated with regions.
 This is probably what you will need for your project.
-We won't be focusing on how to plot points on maps in this class, but some of the tutorials I link to cover that.

 There ARE some ways to get such maps without much work - use CartoDB, for instance.

 See [carto_db_example.html](carto_db_example.html) and demo on cartoDB.
 (Also others in the Tools section.)

 But doing it by hand is not too bad, and always full customization, as usual.
-Your options are to either merge the data into the geo/topo json file, or use some kind of key to relate the two (like ISO code).
-You can merge the data in the topojson generation process at the command line, or you can do it in Javascript (see it in http://www.cartographicperspectives.org/index.php/journal/article/view/cp78-sack-et-al/1359).
-We'll be doing the key lookup version.
+Your options are to either merge the data into the geo/topo json file (see [simple_us_states_data.html](simple_us_states_data.html), or use some kind of key to relate the two (like ISO code), as in [world_comparisons.html](world_comparisons.html).
+You can also merge the data in the topojson generation process at the command line if you want to do that.
+We'll be doing the key lookup version for most of the examples, although you should check out [simple_us_states_data.html](simple_us_states_data.html).

 Example [africa_map3.html](africa_map3.html) introduces a bunch of new useful stuff:

 * loading multiple files with queue -- https://github.com/mbostock/queue
 * a legend plugin -- http://d3-legend.susielu.com/
-* a d3.map() to lookup stuff for the choropleth -- https://github.com/mbostock/d3/wiki/Arrays#d3_map
+* a d3.map() hash table to lookup stuff for the choropleth -- https://github.com/mbostock/d3/wiki/Arrays#d3_map

 Finally, here's a fully interactive map with multiple data sets and tooltips, from Flowing Data: